justanotherlad/CollegeGyan_bot/README.md

 # CollegeGyan_bot
-Amazon Lambda

-This is a chatbot built using Amazon Lex integrated with Facebook Messenger which interacts with the user to guide and suggest him/her through their college admission procedure.
+This is a chatbot built using Amazon Lex and Amazon Lambda which interacts with the user to guide and suggest him/her through his/her college admission procedure and college applications!

-Search for the page CollegeGyan on Facebook and ping up!